agroce/tstl/README.md

 `tstl_rt --biasLOC sut.loc`

 It's also a good idea, for faster testing (since the power of random testing is partly in generating huge numbers of tests every minute), to turn off code coverage collection with `--noCover`.
 This isn't so great if you are looking to see if your tests cover your code well, but for pedal-to-the-metal bug-hunting, it is often the way to go.

+There are other things that can improve testing.
+The `--profileProbs` option gathers information on how often each action in the TSTL harness has been taking during testing, and biases random action choice towards actions that have been taken fewer times.
+This slows down test generation substantially in most cases, but for many programs (especially complex ones) it also dramatically improves code coverage and fault detection, by exploring hard-to-hit actions, and spending less time generating input data vs. running the SUT.

+For some programs, the structure of the harness file slows down test generation, and the `--useDependencies` can improve test throughput by a factor of 2-10x.
+However, for most programs this option slows down test generation by roughly a factor of two.

+Because the utility of these options varies so widely, it is best to simply try them out.
+For `--profileProbs` you should see a large increase in code coverage if it is effective for your testing problem (probably accompanied by a large drop in the number of tests generated), and for `--useDependencies` you should see a large increase in the number of tests/test operations performed.

 You can also try a "genetic algorithms" approach guided by coverage, that exploits "high coverage" tests: